Social Security Disability Lawyers In Mercer, PA

 - Going over your options for SSD benefits programs, including whether you may be eligible for SSDI or SSI

 - Gathering and requesting medical records

 - Helping you arrange consultative examinations if requested by the SSA

 - Pursuing your claim throughout the appeals process, including all the way to federal court if necessary

-Contact our experienced attorneys at our Mercer law office today.
-We offer a free, confidential consultation with one of our Mercer, PA SSD lawyers.
-We will discuss the details of your claim and how we can help.
-We’ve been helping people with social security disability claims for years, and we are ready to help you.
+Contact our experienced Social Security Disability attorneys at our Mercer law office today.
+We offer a free, confidential consultation with one of our SSD lawyers.
+We will discuss the details of your claim, how we can help, and the next steps.
+We’ve been helping people with Social Security Disability claims for years, and we are ready to help you.